microsoft/just/packages/documentation/docs/composition.md

 ---
 id: composition
-title: Composition of Tasks
+title: Composition of tasks
-sidebar_label: Composition of Tasks
+sidebar_label: Composition of tasks
 ---

-# Composition of Tasks

 Once a project get to be a bit more complex, a build step might consist of multiple sub tasks.
 This can be achieved with composition.
 This is the main reason `build-rig` is made.
 It simplifies the composition of tasks.